 Wholesale Water Supply Contracts and Emergency Interconnects - Agreements with customers establish interconnects for various purposes including emergency use and wholesale supply, which includes the provision of water from OCU to the customer, and/or the purchase of water by OCU from the customer for operational reasons.
 OCU maintains emergency interconnects with Orange County Research and Development Authority, OUC, Seminole County, UCF, and Winter Park.
-OCU has wholesale agreements to provide potable water to Ocoee, OUC, Seminole County, UCF, Utilities, Inc. of Florida, Winter Garden, and Winter Park.
-OCU can purchase water from CFTO, OUC, Seminole County, TWA, Winter Garden and Winter Park.
+OCU has wholesale agreements to provide potable water to Ocoee, the Orange County Research and Development Authority OUC, Seminole County, UCF, SWS, Winter Garden, and Winter Park.
+OCU can purchase water from CFTOD, OUC, Seminole County, TWA, Winter Garden and Winter Park.
 All of the wholesale users maintain the components of their treatment, transmission, and/or distribution systems.